-Approach a C14 committee member, C14 co-chairs or the ConFound chair.
+Approach a C15 committee member, C15 co-chairs or the ConFound chair.

 You can approach committee members in person, or contact them via email to arrange a meeting.

-- This year members of the committee have pink strips of card as identifiers across the top of their membership badge.
-There will always be a committee member available at reg desk, but you are
+- There will always be a committee member available at reg desk, but you are

 also able to approach other committee members if you feel more comfortable.

-- If you have an issue regarding a member of the committee, you can contact the chairs of the convention directly.
-This year they are Sarah Bassett and Edie “Brie” Hawthorne.
-They can be contacted at firstname.lastname@example.org
+- If you have an issue regarding a member of the committee, you can contact the chair of the convention directly.
+This year it is Belle McQuattie and she can be contacted at email@example.com

 What happens after you report a code of conduct violation?